AdobeDocs/dynamic-media-classic.en/help/using/creating-image-set.md

 | Number of duplicate assets per set | No duplicates | 20&Dagger; |
 | Maximum number of images per set | 5-10 images per set  | 1000 |

-&Dagger; Best practice is to not have duplicate assets in a set.
+&Dagger; Best practice is not to have duplicate assets in a set.
 The limit is 20 duplicates for a single asset.
-If you add another duplicate for that asset&mdash;within that set&mdash;the request either gives an error or ignores the duplicate.
+If, within the set, you add another duplicate for that asset, the request either gives an error or ignores the duplicate.

 See also [Dynamic Media limitations](/help/using/limitations.md).